Quarantine Plan for International Students Travelling to Canada

 Arranging the necessary supports

-- Food — You will be provided with three meals every day, dropped off to your room.
-TRU World will cover the associated costs for new students required to be on campus for face-to-face classes.
+- Food — You will be provided with meals for your first two days in Kamloops, dropped off to your room by residence staff (no-contact delivery).
+TRU World will cover the associated costs.

 - Medication — if you are taking any medication, bring a two months’ supply, which must be accompanied by a doctor’s note and a prescription.
 This will give us enough time to enroll you with the BC Medical Services Plan (Provincial Health Insurance) and ensure that you are able to see a doctor in Kamloops to get your prescription(s) refilled.

-- Students travelling with a child — For the remainder of the fall semester (after quarantine), East Village residence is the only suitable on-campus option for students with children/families.
+- Students travelling with a child — For the remainder of the winter semester (after quarantine), East Village residence is the only suitable on-campus option for students with children/families.
 Please contact them directly for availability.
-If East Village is unavailable, your ISA can request authorization for you to seek off campus accommodation following the quarantine period.
+If East Village is unavailable, your ISA can request authorization for you to secure off campus accommodation following the quarantine period.

 If you are travelling with a child(ren) who may require childcare after the quarantine period, please notify your International Student Advisor as soon as possible.
 While we will share childcare resources with you, it is your responsibility to find suitable childcare for your child(ren) following the quarantine period.